Literature Review on Ethylene Oxide Residues on Untreated Spices

 Related Resources

 This presentation was provided at the April 2023 Symposium in San Diego.
 This symposium, titled The State of Science on Traditional and Emerging Food Safety Treatment Methods, addressed the risk of Salmonella in spices and validated controls for emerging treatment methods that are available.
-Dr. Jennifer Acuff from the University of Arkansas presented the state of science on emerging strategies to implement preventive controls and improve the safety of spices.
+This presentation from Will Conway of McCormick and Company includes an overview of the steam pasteurization treatment of spices.